 The University neither encourages nor discourages the subsequent disclosure or sharing of the written notification by either person.
-The imposition of sanctions, if issued, will take effect immediately and will not be stayed pending the resolution of the appeal unless the appeal officer delays implementation in extraordinary circumstances, pending the outcome of the appeal.
+The imposition of sanctions, if issued, will take effect immediately and will not be stayed pending the resolution of the appeal unless the appeal officer decides to delay its implementation, pending the outcome of the appeal.

 Both parties have equal rights to an impartial appeal and to participate equally in the appeal process, even if the party is not the appealing party.
 Either party may appeal the outcome determination and/or the sanctions imposed to an appeal officer identified by the Title IX Coordinator.
 Appeal officers are specially trained in their roles related to the adjudication of sexual misconduct allegations, and receive annual training on the Sexual Misconduct Policy and Procedures as well as on topics relevant to the adjudication of sexual misconduct allegations.
 The appeal officer selected to review an appeal will vary based upon the respondent's role/relationship with the University.
-The Provost (or their designee) will handle faculty appeals; the appropriate staff divisional Vice President or Provost (or their designee) will handle staff appeals; and the Dean of Student Affairs and Academic Support (or their designee) will handle student appeals.
+The Provost (and the FAC Committee, if applicable – refer to the Title IX Faculty Procedures for Severe Sanctions in the Faculty Handbook) will handle faculty appeals; the appropriate staff divisional senior administrator or Provost (or their designee) will handle staff appeals; and the Dean of Student Affairs (or their designee) will handle student appeals.
 The appeal officer must be impartial and free from bias or conflict of interest; otherwise they must rescue themselves from the appeal process.
 In such instances the Title IX Coordinator will identify an alternate appeal officer.

 - a procedural error occurred which resulted in an unfair outcome.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant unfairness results;